FellipePombo/BloodandBeastsTTRPG/battle-tips.md

 Vials of Blood have their own BLT associated, which varies depending on their source.<br><br>
 One vial of Blood always heals (1d10 + BLT from the Blood), an per each vial used the hunter must do a Blood Drunkeness Roll to be resisted by a Sanity Roll.
 >#### Charge Strong Attack
->Charging a strong attack adds 2d10 to the next attack damage performed regardless of stats.<br><br>
+>Charging a strong attack adds 2 dice of the weapons damage dice to the next attack damage performed regardless of stats.<br><br>
 However in order to perform a charged attack a hunter needs to use all of his round, not being able to perform any other actions besides the charged attack.
 >#### Parry
 >When a hunter sees an enemy about to perform an attack against him, the Hunter can perform a parry. <br><br>
-This movement action counts as a ranged attack, requiring an ACC roll to hit the Parry level from the enemys attack.
+This movement action counts as a ranged attack, requiring an ACC roll to hit the Parry level from the enemys attack and a firearm.
 The Parry level in enemies attack however tends to be different from the enemies DEF, sometimes being higher to achieve. <br><br>
 If the hunters ACC roll succeeds, the attack from the foe interrupts, breaking his guard imediately, leaving him open for a visceral attack or double the damage in the next attack. <br><br>
 If the roll fails to hit the parry level but succeeds in hitting the enemies DEF, the damage is calculated but the enemies guard isnt broken.
 >#### Transform Trick Weapon